 Best milk options when flying with a toddler

 Fellow family traveler Beth Henry frequently flies the friendly skies.
 As an airline attendant she has seen the ups and downs of family travel over the years, and is now experiencing it first hand with her own little ones.
-Milk is always a hard one to figure out when you travel with a toddler, but Beth has come up with a plan that will make travel easier for not only her family, but yours as well.
+Milk options when flying is always a hard one to figure out when you travel with a toddler, but Beth has come up with a plan that will make travel easier for not only her family, but when you travel with babies too.

 Once baby is weaned off breast milk and formula, what are your options for milk when you travel?